 - Our team has special training and experience with pediatric conditions and the treatments that are right for children as they grow and develop.

 - Our facilities are designed just for children.
 They include 4,000 square feet of rehab space indoors and 1,500 square feet outdoors, child-size equipment and special devices like SafeGait, which provides a controlled way for your child to work on balance and walking.

 - Your family is at the center of care.
-Parents are part of the team, helping to set goals and taking part in rehab sessions.
+Parents are part of the team, helping set goals and participating in rehab sessions.
 We provide training and support to prepare you to meet your child’s unique needs at home.

 - We know that helping your child go home can be hard.
 We’re here for you.
 Every member of your child’s team wants the best results for your child.
 We welcome your questions and want to hear any concerns you have.